• Sales 888.270.0679

 Church Giving Trends

 It’s not news that many churches have been struggling in terms of growing their revenue thanks to the reduced number of churchgoers in the past few years.
 But there are many ways to improve your membership and finances!
 And these days, with the increased use of social media, the church’s mission has expanded its reach.
-Below we give you a look at some revenue and giving statistics to show how churches are steadily climbing up the ladder to gain more churchgoers and revenue.
+Below we give you a look at some revenue and giving statistics from Giving USA to show how churches are steadily climbing up the ladder to gain more churchgoers and revenue.

 In times past, believers generally stuck to the sect of the church they grew up in.
 Today, churches have a unique opportunity to draw in a wider set of visitors.
 It is up to each church to make sure these new visitors feel welcome.
 Unfortunately, most churches don’t have a strategy for assimilating visitors, which is why most visitors won’t return.
 However, when churches commit to simple strategies like following up with visitors, the chances visitors will return rise significantly.
-Tony Morgan, a leadership coach for pastors, has found that 90% of church visitors will return if someone follows up with them the same day.
+Tony Morgan, a leadership coach for pastors, has found that 90 percent of church visitors will return if someone follows up with them the same day.
 Even if you can’t follow up with a new visitor the day of their initial visit, it still pays to reach out.
-Around 60% of visitors will come back if the follow-up occurs within a few days after the visit.
+Around 60 percent of visitors will come back if the follow-up occurs within a few days after the visit.

 One of the main reasons people look to join a new church is to feel the greater connection that comes from a faith community.
 These visitors want to feel like they belong in this new community and the best way to do that is to take the extra steps necessary to make them feel welcome.
 If you're looking to engage your visitors, make sure your church welcome committee hands out a welcome packet and materials for new members.
 In working with tens of thousands of churches over two decades, we’ve found that these materials can do a lot of the heavy lifting.
 If you don’t have a church welcome packet, you can use many of these free materials to get started.